nadavyayon/organ_axis_tutorial/docs/source/Model formulation.rst

 3. Inferring the normalised relative distance to a boundary
 --------------
-Next, we can calculate the directional position of a point P from the boundary of two structures by the normalized difference of µKS1(p) and µKS2(p).
+Subsequently, we can compute the relative (directional) position of any point P with respect to the boundary dividing two structures.
+This is done through the normalised difference between μS1 and μS2.
+Function H describes a sigmoid in space, scaling between -1 and 1, with 0 marking the boundary between structures S1 and S2.

 .. image:: images//H_function.png
    :width: 100%